-Non-Documented Standards ("Not at All" to Whether Standard is Documented) Non-Example 1.
-Standards ("Not at All" to Whether Standard is Documented) Non-Evidenced Standard Category No. Name Standard Category Access 1 Projects are low-barrier Admission to projects is not contingent on pre-requisites such as abstinence of substances, minimum income requirements, health or mental health history, medication adherence, age, criminal justice history, financial history, completion of treatment, participation in services, "housing readiness," history or occurrence of victimization, survivor of sexual assault or an affiliated person of such a survivor or other unnecessary conditions unless required by law or funding source.
-Optional notes here Services 4 Services are continued despite change in housing status or placement Wherever possible, participants continue to be offered services even if they lose their housing unit or bed (for congregate projects), or if they are placed in a short-term inpatient treatment.
-Ideally, the service relationship should continue, despite a service hiatus during some institutional stays.
-Optional notes here Project-specific 3 Property Management duties are separate and distinct from services/case management In order to provide clear roles of staff for participants in terms of lease and rules enforcement as well as tenant advocacy, property management and service provider staff should be separate roles.
-However, they should work together on a regular basis through regular communications and meetings regarding Participants to address tenancy issues in order to preserve tenancy.
-Optional notes here
+Non-Compliant Stand dards ("Not at all" to Whether Standard d is Said) Category No. Name Standard

+1 Projects are low-barrier Admission to projects is not contingent on pre-requisites such as abstinence of substances, minimum income requirements, health or medication adherence, age, criminal justice history, financial history, completion of treatment, participation in services, "housing readin occurrence of victimization, survivor of sexual assault or an affiliated person of such a survivor or other unnecessary conditions unless refunding source.
+Optional notes here Optional notes here 4 Services are continued despite change in housing status or placement Wherever possible, participants continue to be offered services even if they lose their housing unit or bed (for congregate projects), or i short-term inpatient treatment.
+Ideally, the service relationship should continue, despite a service hiatus during some institutional stays Optional notes here 3 Property Management duties are separate and distinct from services/case management In order to provide clear roles of staff for participants in terms of lease and rules enforcement as well as tenant advocacy, property man provider staff should be separate roles.
+However, they should work together on a regular basis through regular communications and me Participants to address tenancy issues in order to preserve tenancy.
+Optional notes here housing status or placement Property Management duties are separate and 3 distinct from services/case r mental health history, diness," history or s required by law or or if they are placed in a ays.